Basanta11subedi/basanta11subedi.github.io/_posts/2025-06-02-post-NFT-Marketplace.md

 ## 3. Implementing the NFT MarketPlace

 To implement the NFT marketplace, I wrote two smart contracts.
-One is for minting and trasnfer NFTs using the NFT trait, and the other is for the marketplace, where users can list, unlist, buy, and transfer NFTs between accounts.
+One is for minting and transfer NFTs using the NFT trait, and the other is for the marketplace, where users can list, unlist, buy, and transfer NFTs between accounts.
 I will explain all the code in detail and provide the contract address link so you can review it.

 ### 3.1 SimpleNFT.clar